Some of the more common therapies are explained here. There are links to further information, organisations and resources:

 The site has information on reflexology and finding a registered practitioner.
 The hotline links to a representative or practitioner in each state and territory.

-Therapeutic massage involves deep or light pressure being applied to the muscles and other soft tissues.
+Massage therapy involves deep or light pressure being applied to the muscles and other soft tissues.

 Choosing a therapist